stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 state and set it at the end of your constructor.
 A common way to compute an unique ID is to concatenate the kind, a dash, and then some device specific ID, as in LinkedIn, it would be `"com.linkedin-" + this.userId`.
+- `this.description`: A string that describe the purpose of the device, which will be shown in My Almond page.
 - `this.state`: An arbitrary serializable JS object with data you will need to talk to the device - including IP address, OAuth tokens, variable portions of API urls, etc.